DreamingRaven/nemesyst/README.md

 ### All the options

 This is a current list but **/ravenRecSyst.py --help will always be prefered and this is not going to be as up to date or verbose, just a basic overview.
+For any in depth queries see the argparse [parser.add_arguments](https://github.com/DreamingRaven/RavenRecSyst/blob/master/src/arg.py)

 | option       | alternate | default                  | isFlag | class  | description   |
 |:------------:|:---------:|:------------------------:|:------:|:------:|:-------------:|